bdhay/MIUI-HyperOS-Theme-Editor/README.md

 # HyperOS Theme Manager Magisk Module

-on rooted phones, if the ROM Themes app does not support manual import (My Account->Themes->Import button on display bottom) you can replace it using
+suggest for rooted phones, if the ROM Themes app does not support manual import (My Account->Themes->Import button on display bottom) you can replace it using

 https://github.com/Mods-Center/HyperOS-Theme-Manager